-Why Should I Grow Oregano?
+Why Grow Oregano?

+Oregano is a low-maintenance herb, and it performs well both in the garden or indoors, given the right conditions.
 There are actually two main categories of oregano: Mediterranean and Mexican.
-The main difference is that Mediterranean oregano is a member of the mint family, and Mexican oregano is a relative of lemon verbena.
-The flavors are slightly different, but the means to grow them are quite similar.
+The main difference is that Mediterranean oregano is a member of the mint family, while Mexican oregano is a relative of lemon verbena.
+The flavors of each are slightly different, but the means to grow them are similar.

 How to Plant Oregano